Regret Bounds for Gaussian-Process Optimization in Large Domains: Results

+This corresponds to the EI2 (\ref{def:ei_extremization}) strategy.
 The task now is to show that the greedy policy will not perform much worse than the optimal policy. \citet{golovin11adaptive} show that this holds for problems that are adaptively submodular (among some other conditions).
 In the present problem, we can roughly translate this condition to: The progress we make at a given time step has to be proportional to how far the current best value is from the global optimum.
-While our problem is not adaptively submodular (see \ref{app:as}), we show that a similar condition holds (which leads to similar guarantees).
-To do so, we upper-bound the expected global optimum and lower-bound the expected progress made within one step.
-The relationship between these bounds shows that in any given situation (i.e. given any history $Y_{:t},A_{:t}$), if the best value found so far is still far from the global maximum or minimum, we progress relatively fast.
-This, in turn, implies bounds on the regret. \end{proof}
+While our problem is not adaptively submodular (see \ref{app:as}), we show that a similar condition holds (which leads to similar guarantees). \end{proof}